rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 list* data structure (SLL).
 An SSL is a special case of a generalized `Linked List <https://en.wikipedia.org/wiki/Linked_list>`_.

-An SLL is usually drawn like this in the typical
+Of course, we *could* implenent an SSL simply as a python list, but that defeats the purpose of this tutorial, which is to show one or more ways to actually implement a singly-linked list.
+Doing this shows the student just *why* some list operations are expensive and why some are cheap.

-'box and arrow' form:
+An SLL is usually drawn like this in the typical 'box and arrow' form:

 .. image:: ssl.png
     :alt: A singly-linked list